br26244/VolumetricFogCuda/README.md

 Volumetric fog is typically used in animation and video game development, as it provides real time light scattering and particle movement against animated models.
 In comparison to Depth-Based Fog, which modifies pixels in relation to their distance from the camera, volumetric fog is a true 3D effect that renders how light interacts with particles in real time.
-For our final project, we decided to make a volumetric fog renderer with implemented simulated light scattering, light extinction, shadow rays, animated basic fluid simulation, and colored lighting.
+This project is a volumetric fog renderer with implemented simulated light scattering, light extinction, shadow rays, animated basic fluid simulation, and colored lighting.
 Part of this project assignment's requirements was to also involve CUDA and parallel optimization.
-Therefore, for our final project, we involved CUDA’s api to highly optimize the rendering and simulation of this graphics project.
+I involved CUDA’s api to highly optimize the rendering and simulation of this graphics project.